It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Construction Specifications

-Hardscape: All hardscape elements (i.e., water features, walkways, patios, walls, etc.) must be in place by Monday, June 2.
+Hardscape: All hardscape elements (i.e., water features, walkways, patios, walls, etc.) must be in place by Monday, June 1.
 River-rock beds must have a liner underneath for easy removal.

 Water/ Pools: No standing water is permitted.
 Pool pumps must be screened.
 Pool liners should be 20 mil minimum and heavy-duty to prevent leakage.
-Waterfalls and fountains should be designed not to overflow when off.
+Waterfalls and fountains should be designed not to overflow when they are off.
 These will be shut off nightly after the Fair closes and on dark days unless prior arrangements have been made with the Garden Show coordinator.

 Miscellaneous: Exhibits must be finished on all sides visible to the public.
 Landscape containers must not be visible.
-Any concrete barriers, posts, landscape containers, electrical cords, water sources, etc. within the display area must be covered.
+Any concrete barriers, posts, landscape containers, electrical cords, water sources, etc., within the display area must be covered.

 Materials